Dynamical Spectral Function of the Kagome Quantum Spin Liquid

 We remark in closing that, by the nature of the tensor-network Ansatz, our results are highly indicative rather than definitive.
-Our limitations lie in the ``finite-size effect'' of the bond dimension, $D$, which we can vary over only a small range (that is nevertheless useful to highlight the continuum through its increasing energy-level density).
-We also applied a level-broadening factor, $\eta$, for visualization purposes but verified that it has no effect on the overall spectral-weight distribution.
+Our limitations lie in the ``finite-size effect'' of the bond dimension, $D$, which we can vary over only a small range (that is nevertheless sufficient to identify the lowest band and to reveal the continuum).
+We also applied a level-broadening factor, $\eta$, for visualization purposes, and verified that it has no effect on the overall spectral-weight distribution.
 Our advantages for deducing the intrinsic underlying physics lie in the systematic coverage of energy, wave vector, and $J_2$ that gives a maximum of certainty to our statements.
 As the key example, varying $J_2$ allowed us to benchmark the finite-$D$ gap and hence to make a definite statement that the QSL in the KHAF is gapless.

 In summary, we have developed state-of-the-art tensor-network methods to investigate the spin excitation spectrum of the kagome Heisenberg model, using the next-neighbor coupling to control the evolution from the $q = 0$ and $\sqrt{3} \sqrt{3}$ magnetically ordered phases into the intermediate QSL regime.
-In the ordered phases, we compute accurate magnon (and multimagnon) branches lying below a near-uniform continuum, which drives strong quantum renormalization below the predictions of spin-wave theory.
-In the QSL phase, we quantify the spectral-weight distribution across the Brillouin zone, finding a broad low-energy feature centered at the M point, a uniform intermediate-energy continuum, and high-energy intensity largely around K. By analyzing the evolution of the low-energy spectrum with $J_2$, we identify vanishing gaps at M, M$^\prime$, and M$^{\prime\prime}$ in the QSL phase, indicating a gapless U(1) Dirac spin liquid.
+In the ordered phases, we compute accurate magnon (and multimagnon) branches lying below a near-uniform continuum, which drives strong quantum renormalization far below the predictions of spin-wave theory.
+In the QSL phase, we quantify the spectral-weight distribution across the Brillouin zone, finding a broad low-energy feature centered at the M point, a uniform intermediate-energy continuum, and high-energy intensity largely around K. By analyzing the evolution of the low-energy spectrum with $D$ and $J_2$, we identify vanishing gaps at M, M$^\prime$, and M$^{\prime\prime}$ in the QSL phase, indicating a gapless U(1) Dirac spin liquid.
 Beyond advancing the understanding of kagome QSLs and offering guidance to future experiments on candidate KHAF materials, our results open a wealth of possibilities for the exploration of exotic quantum states through their spectral functions.